-Hereupon our hero made the captain his confidant; told him of the object of his journey, and legged his advice and assistance, both of which the worthy man agreed to give him, to any extent, at any time, and under all circumstances-proving the sincerity of his assurances on the spot by at once offering several pieces of advice.
+Hereupon our hero made the captain his confidant; told him of the object of his journey, and begged his advice and assistance, both of which the worthy man agreed to give him, to any extent, at any time, and under all circumstances-proving ered was eans ples, war, p an' of all nento make e this ust to where e that or the word nd he t first, howlig him nd got Then nough, vas not enough erty, I regard the sincerity of his assurances on the spot by at once offering several pieces of advice.
 One of these was, that Will should hasten on the consummation of his wishes without delay.
 This, as may be believed, was so consonant with Will's own opinion that he accepted it at once, and acted upon it then and there, as far as was possible, by plying whip and spur so vigorously that his steed skimmed over the plain more like a swallow than a quadruped.

 Progressing thus they were not long in reaching the city of Sacramento, which was four or five days' journey from Grizzly Bear Gulch.
 Here they embarked in a small schooner, and descended the noble Sacramento River, into which all the other rivers in California flow.
 Thence they coasted along the bay of San Francisco, which is a landlocked sea of more than forty miles in length, and, finally, anchored off the town of the same name.
 And a wonderful town it was!
-The news of the discovery of gold had drawn so many thousands of ships and men to the port, that the hamlet of former days had become a city of tents and iron and wooden edifices of every kind.
+The news of the discovery of gold had drawn so many thousands of ships and men to the port, that the hamle' of former days had become a city of tents and iron and wooden edifices of every kind.
 Gold can indeed work wonders-and never was its power more wonderfully displayed than in the rapid growth of San Francisco.